tuan188/MGiGen/README.md

 Open Terminal and run:

 ```
-$ pip install igen
+$ pip3 install igen==1.1.0
 ```

 ### Update:

 ```
-$ pip uninstall igen
+$ pip3 uninstall igen
-$ pip install igen --no-cache-dir
+$ pip3 install igen --no-cache-dir
 ```

 ### Uninstall:

 ```
-$ pip uninstall igen
+$ pip3 uninstall igen
 ```

-## How to install pip:
+## How to install pip3:

-pip is already installed if you are using Python 2 >=2.7.9 or Python 3 >=3.4
+pip3 is already installed if you are using Python 3 (>=3.4)

-In order to install Python 2, you need to install Homebrew, run the following command in Terminal:
+In order to install Python 3, you need to install Homebrew, run the following command in Terminal:

 ```
 $ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-Then install Python 2:
+Then install Python 3:

 ```
-$ brew install python@2
+$ brew install python
 ```

 ## 1. Create Template: